dconnet/AgilityBook/Readme-Build.txt

 --------------------

 Doxygen: http://www.stack.nl/~dimitri/doxygen
 Used to create source code documentation.
-AgilityBook.dox uses v1.8.17.
+Currently using version 1.8.20.
 [Install to default location]

 --------------------

 GraphViz: http://www.graphviz.org
 Used to create source code documentation.
+Currently using version 2.47.2.
-AgilityBook.dox uses v2.38.0 Earlier versions may work.
+Earlier versions may work.
 (I used 2.14.1 with no problems for a while) [Install to default location]

 --------------------
 LLVM: https://releases.llvm.org/download.html
-Currently using v9.0.1 (because Ubuntu 18.04 only has 9.0 available) [Install to default location]
+Currently using version 12.0.0 (ubuntu18: v10, ubuntu20: v11)
+[Install to default location, ubuntu: apt install]
 - clang-format -i *.h *.cpp
 This will run the formatter and rewrite the files.
 (VS2019 automatically detected the .clang-format file.